rihards/pieshelf/README.md

 pieshelf
 =========

 pieshelf is a static gallery generator written in PHP.
-It's inspired by gerallery, but tries to be entirely a CLI tool.
+It's inspired by [gerallery](https://github.com/joonasfrom/gerallery), but tries to be entirely a CLI tool.

+### Demo

+You can check out a demo gallery over here: [rihards.github.io/pieshelf](http://rihards.github.io/pieshelf).

+The demo was generated with the default theme using the following command:

+`php pieshelf.php --input=/tmp/input --output=/tmp/output --thumb=180 --full=800 --name="Preview Gallery"`

+Images courtesy of [/r/quotesporn](http://www.reddit.com/r/quotesporn) and [/r/wallpapers](http://www.reddit.com/r/wallpapers)

 ### Requirements